 Maine is known for its "vineless" wines made with apples and other native fruits.
 A few intriguing stops include:

-New Hampshire Wineries
+Best New Hampshire Winery

-Rhode Island Wineries
+Best Rhode Island Wineries

-- Verde Vineyards in Johnston, RI, where retired biology professor Jim Verde makes award-winning wines like St. Croix entirely with solar power;
+- Verde Vineyards in Johnston, RI, where retired biology professor Jim Verde makes award-winning wines like St. Croix entirely with solar power.

 Yes, even in Vermont, winemakers have found fertile ground for producing unique wines.
 Find your favorite to pair with Vermont's famous cheeses at: